 1. Peel the garlic bulb of its paper.
 Depending on your blender’s capability, you can choose to peel the skins off each clove of garlic or not.
 We just save the time and strain at the end since we have to anyway.
 (You can use one of these funky rolling peelers and do quite a few at the same time or watch the video at the end of the post to do it quickly!
 I’ll be honest…I tried this and it didn’t work for me, but my secondary bowl might not been large enough to give it more space.)

 2. Pull the stems off the peppers.
+Make sure to wear gloves so that the pepper juice doesn’t get on your hands!
 Our blender would probably make mince of these, but it’s super quick to do, so we just do it to save the effort later.

 3. Add the garlic cloves, the peppers and approximately 2 pints of distilled water to your blender.